Creating Global Edge

 Cache key Ignore Query String

-By default, query strings are not used in the cache key, but you can control object differentiation by changing whether or not they are included or by allowing only specific strings to be used.
+By default, query strings are not used in the cache key, but you can control object types by changing whether or not the strings are included or by allowing only specific strings to be used.
 Detailed items are as follows:

 ItemDescription